izanna-ju/ha-infra-setup/README.md

 ## Prerequisites
-- Terraform (v1.9+) installed on your local machine
+- Terraform (v1.9+) installed on your local machine or virtual machine
 - AWS CLI installed and configured
 - SSH key pair to authenticate and test instance provisioning e.g (private-server.pem)
 - S3 bucket to store your static web page
+- nginx installed on your local machine or virtual machine

 ## Infrastructure Components
 1. **VPC and Networking**